-In the 2017, Freedom's Ring was formally incorporated with the mission to unite military families with their communities by doing extraordinary acts for others together because Sara heard other military spouses talk about searching for the same greater sense of purpose, personal identity, and sense of community she had experienced.
+In the 2017, Freedom's Ring was formally incorporated with the mission to unite military families with their communities by putting their patriotism in action and doing extraordinary acts for others together because Sara heard other military spouses talk about searching for the same greater sense of purpose, personal identity, and sense of community she had experienced.
 In the fall, Freedom's Ring received 501(c)(3) status.

 We believe every extraordinary acts for others makes our country more extraordinary because it contributes to the spirit of our communities and country.
 We believe patriotism is an action word seen in our service to others as it creates an America worth living in and fighting for.

-In the summer of 2020, Sara's younger brother Mark (28) died from Cancer.
-To honor him and to feed the desire of military spouses to make a difference we added the focus on "leaving a positive mark" in our communities.
+In the summer of 2020, Sara's younger brother Mark (28) died from cancer.
+To honor him and to feed the desire of military spouses to leave a legacy at each duty station we changed patriotism in action to reMARKable Patriotism and added the focus on "leaving a positive mark" in our communities.
 For those who knew and loved Mark, knew the strong community he had around him and that support made all the difference on his toughest days and they knew he made his mark on them.
-That's a life we all desire.
+That's a life and sense of community we all desire.